tukasa0001/TownOfHost/README-EN.md

 #### Crewmates Team (Blue) Victory Conditions

 Completing all tasks.<br>
-※Ghosts's tasks are not counted.<br>
+※Ghosts' tasks are not counted.<br>

 #### Impostor Team (Red) Victory Conditions

 Killing all Crewmates.<br>
-※Even if there are equal numbers of Crewmates and Impostors, the match will not end unless all the Crewmates have been wiped out.<br>
+※Even if there are equal numbers of Crewmates and Impostors, the match will not end unless all the Crewmates are killed.<br>

 #### Fox (Purple) Victory Conditions

-Aliving when one of the teams (Except Troll) wins.<br>
+Staying alive when one of the teams (Except Troll) wins.<br>

 #### Troll (Green) Victory Conditions

-Being killed by Impostors.<br>
+Killed by Impostors.<br>

 #### Prohibited items

 ・Sabotage<br>
 ・Admin<br>
 ・Camera<br>
-・The act of a ghosts giving its location to a survivor<br>
+・Exposing by ghosts<br>
-・Ambush (This may make it impossible for the Crewmates to win with the tasks.)<br>
+・Ambush (This may make it impossible for Crewmates to win with the tasks.)<br>

 #### What you can't do

 ・Reporting a dead bodies<br>
-・Emergency conference button<br>
+・Emergency meeting button<br>
 ・Sabotage<br>

 #### Settings